 Changed on and

-Why is the changed on information wrong?
+Why is the 'Changed on' information wrong?

-There are two main reasons for incorrect changed on information:
+There are two main reasons for incorrect

-- Not all actions update the changed on date for metadata
+- Not all actions update the

-What actions modify a changed on date
+Which actions modify a 'Changed on' date

 A bug in the metadata API